 This project is consistent with the City's comprehensive plan through: (1) maintaining and improving infrastructure quality, (2) building a connected bicycle system, and (3) maintaining historic resources (the bridge is a designated historic landmark).
-10th Ave is an important link in a developing bicycle route system linking the University of Minnesota and Southeast Minneapolis area.
+The 10th Ave.
+SE bridge is an important link in a developing bicycle route system linking the University of Minnesota and Southeast Minneapolis area.